tommasocerruti/tommasocerruti/README.md

 ### 🎨 Fun Stuff

 - 🌱 Always learning new things, especially in ML and data science.
-- 🚣 In my free time, I am a competitive rower.
-I participated to different national and international competitions, and I am excited to participate in more!
+- 🚣 I am a competitive rower, I participated in different national and international competitions, and I am excited to participate in more!
+- ♟️ I love logic games like chess, queens, sudoku, and many more.
+- 🗣️ Not only programming languages, I love to learn spoken ones too.
+As of August 2024, I have a 640-day Duolingo streak, where other than Italian 🇮🇹, English 🇬🇧, and French 🇫🇷, I learn German 🇩🇪 and Turkish 🇹🇷.
+- 🏔️ I hike since I am a little kid, I have toured the [Mount Blanc](https://en.wikipedia.org/wiki/Mont_Blanc) and I plan to hike many Swiss mountains during my stay in Zurich.

 ---